 - (1) Real-Time telemetry data issues that affect ERCOT's Network Security Analysis (NSA) are issues that cause invalid State Estimator solutions. - (2) Manually replaced telemetry data is data entered by a QSE or TO on their systems that is transmitted to ERCOT via ICCP in place of the normal points experiencing an issue. - (3) ERCOT shall notify the QSE or TO responsible for the telemetry data when a Real-Time telemetry data issue affects ERCOT's NSA.
 ERCOT shall request each QSE or TO address the Real-Time telemetry data issue with either manually replaced telemetry data if secondary sources are available or correction of the telemetry data issue as soon as practicable.
 If the QSE or TO cannot address the issue within 10 minutes of notification, the QSE or TO shall coordinate with ERCOT to verbally agree to the best assumed data value(s).
 The QSE or TO shall use verbally agreed data to manually replace the data point to reflect the best assumed data value(s).
-The QSE or TO shall review the manually replaced telemetry data; the QSE or TO shall update the manually replaced telemetry data is use is resolved.
+The QSE or TO and ERCOT shall review the manually replaced telemetry data; the QSE or TO shall update the manually replaced telemetry data to reflect the best assumed data value(s) until the Real-Time data issue is resolved.